michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - n: the act of accompanying someone or something in order to protect them
 - n: something added to complete or embellish or make perfect
 ### Family
+- accompaniment: accompaniments+
+- accompanied: unaccompanied
+- accompanist: accompanists
-accompaniment: accompaniments+;accompanied: unaccompanied;accompanist: accompanists;accompany: accompanied, accompanies, accompaniment, accompanist, accompanying, accompanyist
+- accompany: accompanied, accompanies, accompaniment, accompanist, accompanying, accompanyist
 ### Examples
 - A different kind of ambiguity arises in the solo arias, where tensions between voice and accompaniment often conjure the desperation of the beleaguered soul.
 - Familiar carols will be led by the Youth Choir with organ accompaniment and a Christmas story will be read by the rector.